New to Stash? Please start here.

 Stash uses Prometheus PushGateway to export the metrics for backup & recovery operations.
 Following diagram shows the logical structure of Stash monitoring flow.

-container runs prom/pushgateway image.
+Stash operator runs two containers.
+The operator container runs controller and other necessary stuffs and the pushgateway container runs prom/pushgateway image.
 Stash sidecar from different workloads pushes their metrics to this pushgateway.
-Then Prometheus server scraps these metrics through stash-operator
+Then Prometheus server scraps these metrics through stash-operator service.
+Stash operator itself also provides some metrics at /metrics path of :8443 port.

 Following metrics are available for stash backup and recovery operations.
-These metrics are accessible through pushgateway
+These metrics are accessible through pushgateway endpoint of stash-operator service.

-Metric | Uses |
+| Metric | Uses |

 restic_session_success |